dart-archive/jnigen/README.md

 The build directory has to be passed to `Jni.spawn` call.
 It's assumed that all dependencies are built into same target directory, so that once JNI is initialized, generated bindings can load their respective C libraries automatically.

 ## Examples
 Few runnable examples are provided in [example/](example/) directory.
-(Re)generate the bindings by running `dart run jnigen --config jnigen.yaml` in the root of the respective examples.
-Corresponding README files contain more information about the examples.
+Corresponding README files contain more information about the examples and how to regenerate the bindings.

 ## Contributing
 See [ARCHITECTURE.md](ARCHITECTURE.md) for details about architecture and internals of `jnigen`.